ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 ```

 In a real compiler™ the printing phase is usually called "code generation" or
-"output", but this is our project so we can call it whatever we want.
+"output phase", but this is our project so we can call it whatever we want.

-We are going to associate `parse` and `print` functions with each of our data
+We are going to associate `parse` and `print` functions with both of our data
 structures.
-Every `parse` function should attempt to parse its associated data structure
+Each `parse` function should attempt to parse its associated data structure
 using the global parse state we defined a few sections ago.
-The `parse` function should return the populated data structure on success or
+A `parse` function should return a fully populated data structure on success or
 print an error message and `exit` if a problem is encountered.
-Every `print` function should its associated data structure as input and write an
+Each `print` function should take its associated data structure as input and
-HTML representation of that data structure to stdout.
+write an HTML representation of that data structure to stdout.

 ```c
 static struct doc